Dr. Raquel Amaro Silva

 Creatine is not a steroid or similar, but is a compound that our body produces naturally.
 Specifically, it is a amino acid found in muscles in the form of phosphocreatine, and also in the brain.

-Although we can find creatine in certain foods such as seafood and red meat, there is a growing trend to consume creatine-based food supplements, especially among those who practice strength exercises and want to see better results.
-This is because the creatine produced by the body itself is in a very low quantity compared to what we can consume artificially.
-When more creatine is produced, the body reaps certain benefits.
+Although we can find creatine in certain foods such as seafood and red meat, there is a growing trend toward consuming creatine-based dietary supplements, especially among those who do strength training and want to see better results.
+This is because the creatine the body produces is in very small quantities compared to what we can consume artificially.
+Thanks to creatine's properties, we obtain significant benefits:

 Creatine helps replenish energy in muscle and brain cells by facilitating the uptake of adenosine triphosphate.
 This means that by consuming creatine supplements we feel more energetic for longer while the feeling of tiredness or fatigue is reduced during exercise practice.
 It also improves recovery after strength exercises and can reduce discomfort from post-workout soreness.